Skip to content

 Terminal window

-ontoskills disable mareasw/office/xlsx
+ontoskills disable obra/superpowers/test-driven-development

-ontoskills enable mareasw/office/xlsx
+ontoskills enable obra/superpowers/test-driven-development

 Skills are enabled by default on install.
 Use disable to hide a skill from OntoMCP without removing it.
 Use enable to re-enable.